 Executing full cycle executive search is hard-enough as it is.
 For most of us in the industry, the real passionate ones at least, we love “the hunt”.
 That feeling of satisfaction when we fill our candidate pipelines with a list of viable, qualified, “A-Players” that garners praise from our clients and ultimately leads to the perfect placement.
 For some of us that’s enough to spring us out of bed in the morning.
 For others, the real masochistic ones, it’s all about business development.
 Combing the market for emerging brands or age-old institutions in hopes of breaking through and forming a relationship, developing that relationship into a partnerships and winning net-new business for your company.

 Sounds easy, right?
 It’s not!
 Business development is a full-time job (for the most part).
 One of the biggest, and most common mistakes those in a BD role can make is thinking they can do it on their off time, in between calls, or for an hour here or there on the weekends.
 Huge mistake.
-BD takes focus, organization, strategy and most off all, persistence.
+Business development takes focus, organization, strategy and, most of all, persistence.
 Without it you’re spinning your wheels and wasting your time.
 With it you are setting yourself up for what some of us, the crazy ones, find to be the most rewarding accomplishment in the recruiting industry.

 A few things I’ve learned about business development that have helped in my success are as follows: